How are Restricted Stock Units taxed in Belgium ?

 RSUs are taxed as professional income and subject to the standard progressive tax rates of 25% up to 50%, plus local taxes.
 While Belgian tax law does have a favourable regime for stock options (ESOPs) when these are granted, this does not apply to RSUs, as they are in general only taxable upon vesting.
 Any benefit granted by a third party (e.g. a foreign parent company) to a Belgian employee is also subject to Belgian social security, due to the fact that the employee would be receiving the benefit ‘by virtue of’ their Belgian employment, even if the Belgian entity does not intervene in the granting of the benefit.

-Since not declaring any RSUs in your personal tax return logically means a loss of income for the Belgian authorities, the Belgian legislator introduced a payroll tax withholding requirement on 1 March 2019 for any Belgian employer in respect to RSUs (or employee remuneration in general) granted by a foreign company that is somehow affiliated to this Belgian entity.
+Since not declaring any RSUs in your personal tax return logically means a loss of income for the Belgian authorities, the Belgian legislator introduced a payroll tax withholding requirement in 2019 for any Belgian employer in respect to RSUs (or employee remuneration in general) granted by a foreign company that is somehow affiliated to this Belgian entity.

 The Belgian employer must withhold taxes at source on this remuneration via the Belgian payroll and declare this to the Belgian authorities.
 The Belgian company must also submit a report every year to the tax authorities with an overview of the payments made.
 Non-compliance could trigger a penalty that amounts to 10% of all benefits that are incorrectly or not reported.
 This could be waived if it is demonstrated that the benefit was still taxed with the employee.

 TAXPATRIA® can review your international remuneration policy and make sure that you and your employees are compliant with Belgian income tax and social security requirements.